eliasby/receiptify/api/README.md

 # Receiptify API

-Before running this application, make sure MongoDB is running as mentioned on the `README.md` on the root of this repository.
+Make sure MongoDB is running as specified on the `README.md` of the root directory.

 Run in development mode: